Cray-HPE/docs-csm/upgrade/1.0/README.md

 2. The script also runs the goss tests on the initial stable node (typically `ncn-m001`) where the latest version of CSM has been installed.
 Make sure the goss test pass before continue.

+#### Stage 0.4. - Backup VCS Data

+To prevent any possibility of losing configuration data, backup the VCS data and store it in a safe location.
+See [Version_Control_Service_VCS.md](../../operations/configuration_management/Version_Control_Service_VCS.md#backup-and-restore-data) for these procedures.

 ### Stage 1.
 Ceph upgrade from Nautilus (14.2.x) to Octopus (15.2.x)

 #### Stage 1.1